 You don’t encourage nor subscribe to gender-war mindsets or cynicism.
 You do not use your gender dishonestly or manipulatively in different areas of life.
 You don't chant "why do I need a man” - you WANT a man.
 You also don’t chant "I want one man to prove to me that they're not all the same".

-Otherwise…you're an artsy creative type, outdoors and nature lover, enjoy Halloween, are non-religious, are a bit environmentally conscious and socially tolerant, would love to occasionally hand-craft and play strategic board games with me (! big plus), aren’t much heavier than your natural build, hip-hop or pop-country aren’t your primary musical interests, don't like using a lot of make-up very often, and you don’t use your gender unfairly or dishonestly in different areas of life.
+Otherwise…you're probably an artsy/creative type, outdoors/nature lover, enjoy Halloween, non-religious, environmentally conscious and socially tolerant, would love to occasionally hand-craft and play strategic board games with me, aren’t much heavier than your natural build, hip-hop or pop-country aren’t your primary musical interests, and don't like using much makeup very often.

-And, I'll make it known upfront that I am "poor".
+And I'll make it known upfront that I am "poor".
 I live a humble lifestyle.
 This is through no fault of mine nor lack of effort, and I'm never a bum and always take care of myself.
 However, if you want someone who's really "established", you might not like me.

 I am not completely closed to something not-so-serious, but only as long as everything in this profile is understood beforehand.

 No, my pictures are not very recent.

 I rarely send a first-message to anyone.
 A man first-messaging a woman in an online dating site is a bad joke for a variety of reasons.
 I’ve volunteered the pertinent information in my profile like you’re supposed to.
 Who I want is someone who won’t just sit back and complain about all of the messages nor depend only on getting them, but instead she puts out her own effort and is capable of making conversation, let alone of her own initiative.